amaya-loves-tea/typescript-library-starter/README.md

 Successful [CI builds](#Continuous-Integration) will automatically publish your documentation to [github pages](https://pages.github.com/).

+The `gh-pages` branch in your repository is vital to achieving this so you should not delete it.

 ## Code coverage

 Code coverage reports can be used to indicate the reliability of your code base as they indicate your test coverage.